devbyaccident/christophers-list/README.md

 1. No names of people or companies.
 Keep it anonymous.
 1. Only things you have participated in or witnessed first-hand.
 1. Try to place your item appropriately in the list so that the worst things (greatest impact, visibility, 'resume generating', etc.) are near the top (entry 1).
+1. If you get a laugh, share the list with someone who could use one.